jaideng1/number-neural-network/README.md

 View at https://jaideng1.github.io/number-neural-network/.

-This is a small neural network that I (tried) to make using the (MNIST DATABASE)[http://yann.lecun.com/exdb/mnist/].
+This is a small neural network that I (tried) to make using the [MNIST DATABASE](http://yann.lecun.com/exdb/mnist/).

 Unfortunately, it's not very accurate.
 I only trained it for an hour though, so it's not too accurate.
 I would place the blame on: